isomerpages/csc-knowledge/_ethos-issue-26/Keeping It Real: Outcomes Based Contracting for Mental and Social Health.md

 <p>HBGI has a very active Lived Experience Council—a group of people with intimate lived experience of poor mental health—whom we seek input from each time we reach a relevant touchpoint. </p>

-<p>Likewise, we are about to start a project with YMCA Global, where we will spend 18 months training a group of young people to speak to other young people, to ask: What is concerning you right now and what would be a meaningful outcome?
+<p>Likewise, we are about to start a project with YMCA Global, where we will spend 18 months training a group of young people to speak to other young people, to ask: <em>What is concerning you right now and what would be a meaningful outcome</em>?
 These findings can then be used to inform future definitions of success as young people see it.</p>

 </div>

 <p>Some well-meaning service providers may have been delivering a service for decades in a particular way.
 They push through a fixed process with a paternalistic view of the people they are supposed to be serving or working with, considering themselves the experts who know what’s best.
 Many of these organisations do not even know how many people they are working with at any one time, because they have not been tracking the data, nor their progress towards the outcomes that the individuals need to achieve.
 But once they are led to think about these questions, they begin to change their mindsets away from one-off performance measures.
 Most organisations feel empowered by this and change the way they operate within their contract.
 They begin to step back from their paternalistic view and to recognise the people they are working with as assets.</p>

+<div class="break">

+<p class="break1">WITHIN A PROPERLY IMPLEMENTED OUTCOMES CONTRACTING ENVIRONMENT, YOU ALSO GENERATE A LOT OF RICH DATA, BECAUSE YOU ARE CONSTANTLY TRACKING, RECORDING AND REVIEWING WHAT'S GOING ON.</p>

+</div>

 <p>Several factors underlie success in using an outcomes-based approach.
 First, do not do outcomes contracting just for the sake of it.
 Instead, you need to start off with an understanding of what you are looking to achieve, and then find the best tool to get you there.
 Second, it is important not to overcomplicate this.
 Often, when everybody weighs in, you can end up with a very complex beast of a solution.
 Make sure to keep it real for the individuals you are trying to achieve success for.
 Keep that definition of success as clear and simple as possible.
 Keep bringing everybody back to that simple definition and strip out the complications, so you can have lean solutions.</p>

-<div class="break">

-<p class="break1">"WITHIN A PROPERLY IMPLEMENTED OUTCOMES CONTRACTING ENVIRONMENT, YOU ALSO GENERATE A LOT OF RICH DATA, BECAUSE YOU ARE CONSTANTLY TRACKING, RECORDING AND REVIEWING WHAT'S GOING ON.”</p>

-</div>

 <p>If you have people talking and thinking about performance and success, and about what's important for the person on the frontline, then you are taking a step in the right direction. </p>